 Vote In Person

 No form of ID is needed to vote in person.
-The list of Vote Center locations is available, and any voter can visit any location to cast their ballot in person starting on September 4.
+The list of Vote Centers is available, and you can visit any location to cast your ballot.
 You are not required to bring your Vote-by-Mail ballot to a Vote Center if you prefer to cast your ballot in person, but it is strongly encouraged.
 Click here for a list of Vote Centers.

-The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
-For accessibility questions, call (530) 265-1298 or visit https://www.mynevadacounty.com/2521/Remote-Accessible-Vote-by-Mail-Ballot
+The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.For accessibility questions, call (530) 265-1298 or visit https://www.mynevadacounty.com/2521/Remote-Accessible-Vote-by-Mail-Ballot

 Any eligible voter, including those displaced by wildfires, can cast a provisional ballot at any polling location in the county, and that ballot will be placed in a special provisional envelope before being put in the ballot box.
 Only the races you are eligible to vote in will be counted.
 A provisional ballot will be counted after county election officials confirm that you are registered to vote and have not already cast a ballot in this election.
-Any voter who votes provisionally has a right to know whether their provisional ballot was counted.
-Click here to find the status of your provisional ballot.

 County Website: https://www.mynevadacounty.com/695/Registrar-of-Voters Check Your Registration: https://couragecaliforniainstitute.org/voter-tools/ Track Your Ballot: https://couragecaliforniainstitute.org/#track